Garden Lover’s Day

 Saturday, October 3, 2026, 1:00-4:00 pm

-The Hill & Valley Garden Club's 70th Anniversary will be celebrated with this Standard Flower Show at the Rebecca J. Graves Center for the Performing Arts (PAL) theatre.
+The Hill & Valley Garden Club's 70th Anniversary will be celebrated with this Standard Flower Show at the Rebecca J. Graves Center for the Performing Arts (PAL) theatre

-PAL is located in downtown Luray, 1 East Main Street.
+PAL is located in downtown Luray, 1 East Main Street

 This fabulous 70's themed event is free and open to the public.
-Award winning Horticulture, Design, Botanical Arts, and Education will be showcased with fresh and dried flowers and arrangements.
+Award winning Horticulture, Floral Design, Botanical Arts, and Education Exhibits will be showcased with fresh and dried flowers and arrangements.

 Guest presenters, 70's music, H&VGC history slide show, and educational opportunities will be available throughout the day.
 ADA Services are listed on the PAL website - performingartsluray.org

 Please contact H&VGC president, Will Daniels, if you have questions.

-Saturday, November 2026, "Fall Harvest Market" - Luray United Methodist Church
+Saturday, November (TBD) 2026, "Fall Harvest Market"

 Flower bulbs are beloved for their easy care and vast variety.
 We'll be selling tulips, daffodils, and other spring beauties that are some of the lowest-maintenance plants in your garden.
 With just a little planning, you can enjoy years of flourishing bulbs—many species even naturalize and multiply.